Computer model locks in Raiders vs. Chargers score prediction for NFL Week 13

 Raiders vs. Chargers betting preview

 Los Angeles has been elite at home defensively but struggles mightily on the road.
-The Chargers are 2-2-1 ATS as home favorites and 2-3 to the Over at home while the Raiders are 3-5 ATS as underdogs and is 1-4 to the Over as the road squad.
+The Chargers are 2-2-1 ATS as home favorites and 2-3 to the Over at home, while the Raiders are 3-5 ATS as underdogs and are 1-4 to the Over as the road squad.

 Click here to bet Raiders vs. Chargers at FanDuel Sportsbook, where new users get $150 in bonus bets if their first bet of at least $5 wins: